amitaibu/drop_shadow/README.txt

 /**
  * Implementation of hook_init().
  *
- * Add round corners on the top of the message area.
+ * Add drop shadows on the top of the message area.
  */
 function foo_init() {
   $commands[] = array('selector' => '.messages');